General SEO

 Here’s how to find pages with the biggest traffic drops over the last six months in Ahrefs:

-From here, you can eyeball the list for topics where searchers would expect fresh information and update them.
+From here, you can eyeball the list of topics where searchers expect fresh information and update them.
 Our page on “top Google searches” is a good example because searchers don’t care what people searched for in 2021.
 They want to know what’s popular today.

 This is one of the easiest and quickest ways to increase SEO traffic on an existing website.